 We trained mice in two versions of the task.
-In the no-delay version, a trial started with a variable length baseline $(9 \pm \le 0.3 \text{ s})$ , followed by the delivery of a brief sensory cue (0.35 s) and a reporting period (1.5 s) which started at the cue onset.
-In the delay version of the task, an addition 500 ms delay period was introduced between the cue offset and the start of the reporting period.
-To receive water reward in the Go trials, mice had to lick the water spout during the reporting period.
+In the no-delay version, a trial started with a variable length baseline, followed by the delivery of a brief sensory cue (0.35 s) and a reporting period (1.5 s)which started at the cue onset.
+Odor delivery was not triggered on respiration.
+Once we successfully trained mice in this version of the task, to disambiguate the neural signatures of reward contingency from motion artifacts related to licking and other signals, we further implemented a delay version in which we imposed a 500 ms delay period between the cue offset and the reporting period.
+To receive a water reward in the Go trials, mice had to lick the water spout during the reporting period.
 Any trial where one or more licks occurred before the start of the reporting period was classified as an early-lick trial and excluded from further analysis.
-Upon achieving a steady 80% average session performance, mice were used for chronic multiphoton imaging sessions and optogenetic suppression experiments.
+Upon achieving a steady 80% average session performance, mice were considered experts at performing the task and were further used for chronic multiphoton imaging sessions and optogenetic suppression experiments.
+When they reached the expert level, mice performed well in both odor and sound trials across both block types (Odor Go and Sound Go) while still displaying slight biases for one of the two (Supplementary Figs. 1d, e; 10e).